CLARE: Continual Learning for Vision-Language-Action Models via Autonomous Adapter Routing and Expansion: Methodology

 \subsection{Dynamic Expansion}

-To effectively capture task-specific knowledge without catastrophic forgetting in the context of exemplar-free continual learning, a certain expansion of the model is necessary for each new task.
+To effectively capture task-specific knowledge without catastrophic forgetting in the context of exemplar-free continual learning, some model expansion is necessary for each new task.
 A straightforward approach would be to add new adapters to all expandable layers.
 However, this limits knowledge sharing between the tasks and leads to an excessive linear increase in the number of adapter parameters.
 Therefore, we only expand a layer~$\ell$ at stage~$n$ if the features of the new task~$\mathcal{T}_n$ deviate substantially from all previous tasks.
 Since the discriminators are trained on different data, comparing their reconstruction losses requires normalization.
 To this end, we maintain the running mean~$\mu_\ell^j$ and standard deviation~$\sigma_\ell^j$ of the reconstruction loss for each discriminator~$D_\ell^j$ and calculate the normalized~$z$-scores

 If all discriminators~$D_\ell^1,\dots,D_\ell^{n-1}$ have a $z$-score~\eqref{eq:z_score} larger than a threshold~$\gamma$, the features~$\bx_\ell$ of the new task~$\mathcal{T}_n$ in layer~$\ell$ are out-of-distribution with respect to all previously learned tasks.
 In this case, we expand the layer by a new adapter~$A_\ell^{k_\ell}$ and link the new discriminator~$D_\ell^n$ to it, i.e., $B_\ell(D_\ell^n)=A_\ell^{k_\ell}$.
-On the contrary, if at least one discriminator~$D_\ell^j$ yields a $z$-score smaller than the specified threshold~$\gamma$, the layer~$\ell$ is deemed not to require expansion.
+Conversely, if at least one discriminator~$D_\ell^j$ yields a $z$-score smaller than~$\gamma$, we deem that the layer~$\ell$ does not require expansion.
 This dynamic expansion strategy, illustrated in~\Cref{fig:dynamic_expansion}, results in a memory-efficient, sub-linear increase in the number of adapter parameters.